extenda/dev-portal-common-repo-docs-template/README.md

 │   └───images 📂
 │   │   ...
 │   │
-│   └───services 📂
+│   └───products 📂
 │   │   ...
 │
-└───Product 2 📂
+└───Product Collection 2 📂
 │   ...
 ```

-### Service folder
+### Product folder
-In your `services` folder create folders for each service, related to the product your team develops
+In your `products` folder create folders for each product, related to the product collection your team develops

 ```
 developer-portal 📂
 │
-└───Product 1 📂
+└───Product Collection 1 📂
 │   │
 │   │   concepts.md
 │   │   terminology.md
 │   │   index.md
-│   │   product.yaml
+│   │   product-collection.yaml
 │   │
 │   └───docs 📂
 │   │   ...